Danny O'Brien

 So, his primary source is his web browsing.
 That’s fine.

 My primary blogging sources also include my ideas.
 Maybe that’s why having a Zettelkasten is important at the end.
 Perhaps I should also keep a tab open for my ideas?
 I love the idea of fragments being opened in tabs.
 This is a nice metaphor since macOS tabs exist in the UI everywhere, so they provide a simple UI for fragments of information in apps that are made for browsing and managing information.
+See more about this in this thread, also related to this note 2025-10-07_00-12.

 In the (my) blogging method, the writer blogs about everything that seems interesting, until a subject gels out of all of those disparate, short pieces.